noncomputable/noncomputable.github.io/molecules.md

 The solution is simple: we can just add _ancestry edges_ between each motif and its ancestors and descendants.
 But it also seems problematic to have a motif communicate with its great-great-grandparent in the same way it communicates with its parent.
 To inform message-passing about the relationship between 2 nodes, we can label each of these ancestry edges with the actual distance between the motifs.
 We’ll call this the _MotifMPN_.

-Now, after a few steps of message passing, we might pool all the ancestry-informed motif representations together to get an embedding for our entire motif-level graph.
-But… I feel there’s gonna be a big imbalance in the representations of these nodes: at one extreme, leaves will only ever exchange messages with motifs in their single line of ancestry; at the other extreme, the root will exchange messages with _every motif in every line of ancestry in the graph_.
+Now, after a few steps of message-passing, we might pool all the ancestry-aware motif representations together to get an embedding for our entire motif-level graph.
+But… I feel there’s gonna be a big imbalance in the representations of these nodes: at one extreme, leafs will only ever exchange messages with motifs in their single line of ancestry; at the other extreme, the root will exchange messages with _every motif in every line of ancestry in the graph_.
 In a sense, information from all the motifs is being pooled into the root motif.
 Yet if I average or aggregate all the motifs together, they’ll all be forced to contribute equally.

 Since information from everywhere in the graph is being propagated into the root motif anyway, we can try to learn an encoder and decoder such that the entire graph can be reconstructed from just the root.
 So, instead of pooling the nodes in the usual way, the final representation of the root motif will be our graph embedding _Z_.